Graham Perrett: Politics

 Perrett ran unsuccessfully for the federal seat of Moreton in 2004.
 He was elected to Moreton at the 2007 election where he ended Gary Hardgrave's 11-year term in office with a 7.6-point swing.
 Perrett described the victory as surprising, stating "In my wildest dreams I certainly didn't expect that the seat would be decided as early as it was".
 Perrett claimed the victory, over a former multicultural affairs minister, could be put down to the fact that "people are ready for hope and aren't prepared to stick with the tired old fear factor of John Howard".

 In the 2007 Moreton campaign Perrett's rival, Gary Hardgrave, complained of being branded a "racist", after the standing member said that Moreton was being "exhausted" by the influx of African refugees.
 Perrett campaigned primarily on issues relating to health and education in the lead up to the election, whilst Hardgrave focused primarily on roads, according to a radio interview.

+In 2011, Perrett stated he would quit parliament to force a by-election if there was a leadership change in the party.
+At the time, the party leader and Prime Minister was Julia Gillard, and the party was governing as a minority government.
+The threat was criticised by cabinet minister Anthony Albanese as a "one-morning wonder".
+Gillard was eventually replaced by Kevin Rudd in June 2013, but Perrett did not resign from parliament as previously stated.

 Perrett was appointed as a government whip in May 2013, holding the position until Labor's defeat at the 2013 election.
 He was appointed as a shadow parliamentary secretary in Bill Shorten's shadow ministry in May 2014 and was also reappointed as a whip in August 2016.
 Perrett remained as a shadow assistant minister under Anthony Albanese when he replaced Shorten as leader in June 2019.
 He was not included in the Albanese ministry after Labor won the 2022 election, but was appointed chair of the Joint Statutory Committee on Public Works.

 In August 2024, Perrett announced that he would not re-contest his seat at the 2025 federal election.